lottekoblens/frontend-applications/README.md

 ## :pencil: Wishlist

 * Put functions of Bar chart and Pie chart in components instead of putting it all in the same files.
+* Add a transition to the pie chart (but this was very difficult and I didn't have enough time so I couldn't fix this)

 ## :clipboard: Assignment